cornish337/NetScanOrchestrator/README.md

 docker compose up --build
 ```

-The application will be accessible at http://localhost:5000 and will persist data to the local `data/` directory.
+The web UI will be available at http://localhost:5000.
+Data is persisted between runs by mounting the local `data/` directory as a volume, and the image comes with Nmap preinstalled.